 There isn’t very much money to be made with pure nutrition studies.
 You cannot patent food.
 You can patent drugs though, obviously, and there are considerably more funds for studies that explore new drug treatments.
 Still, research is being done all the time and our knowledge on nutrition is slowly growing.
 As our knowledge about the human body and what goes on at a molecular level increases, it often turns out that what we believed to be true for decades is actually wrong.
 Or it is not quite wrong, but not as simple as we thought.

 When researchers design a study, they start out with a hypothesis and a expectation of what they are going to find.
 One would hope that they would keep an open mind and run with what they actually DO find, but that doesn’t always seem to be the case.
 Probably the most famous case of misinformation due to bias is the ‘Seven Countries Study’ conducted by Ancel Keys, starting in 1956, published in 1970.
 The researcher from the University of Minnesota wanted to find the reason why heart conditions were on the rise in the United States and his hypothesis was that this was connected to the high consumption of saturated fats from meat and dairy.
 He collected data from 22 countries, comparing their fat consumption to their rates of heart disease.
-The result was said ‘Seven Countries Study’, which ‘proved’ that, yes, indeed: Countries with high consumption of saturated fat also had high rates of heart disease.
+The result was first a presentation given at Mount Sinai Hospital, New York, in 1952 - ‘6 Countries’, which ‘proved’ that, yes, indeed: Countries with high consumption of saturated fat also had high rates of heart disease.
 Case closed.
-This formed the basis of the ‘low-fat’ recommendations we have been following for the last 60 years.
-But the attentive reader will have noticed something here: Why isn’t it called the “22-Countries Study”?
-It appears that the data from 15 of the 22 countries did not confirm Keys’ hypothesis.
+But the attentive reader will have noticed something here: Why did he report on just 6 countries out of 22?
+It appears that the data from 16 of the 22 countries did not confirm Keys’ hypothesis, so he left it out.
+If you think this is unethical and unscientific, you'd be right.
+Two researchers, Yerushalmy & Hilleboe disputed Keys' findings in a paper dated 1957.
+Keys had the data of 22 countries in 1952, and after 1957 at the latest he couldn't have denied this.
+Yet he still published the "7-countries study" based on just a fraction of the data he had.
+This then formed the basis of the ‘low-fat’ recommendations we have been following for the last 60 years.
 It’s a long story.
 If you want to read more, read Nina Teicholz (“The Big Fat Surprise”) or Robert Lustig (“Fat Chance”).

 As I said above, it is harder to get funding for research into diet and nutrition than it is to fund expensive drugs.
 However, some studies are sponsored by the food industry, and again you’ll have to be vigilant of bias.
 An institution whose whole reason to be is to further the consumption of sugar or a manufacturer of fizzy drinks will expect a certain outcome.
 Studies sponsored by such industries are not necessarily flawed, but you should take a very close look at them.